Everest Base Camp Trek by Road

 Day 11: Dingboche to Lobuche

 On the eleventh day, you will climb to Lobuche from Dingboche.
-You will pass through Thukla to reach Lobuche.
-It is a village that is near the base of the Khumbu Glacier.
-You will be more inspired as you go to Lobuche, where you will only be 8.5 kilometers from the Everest Base Camp.
+You will pass through Thukla to reach Lobuche, a village near the base of the Khumbu Glacier.
+Going to Lobuche, which is only 8.5 kilometers from the Everest Base Camp, will inspire you even more.

 This village needs to be more modernized.
 So, it might have little modern facilities.
 Yet, it has decent accommodation facilities in basic hotels, homestays, and tea houses.
 The Sherpa families own them.